d-smith/cctp-lite-2/readme.md

 ## Misc

+Create the db in the cmd directory `sqlite3 attestor.db < att.sql`

 To do some FiddyCent token operations, run `scripts\deploy-details.sh` to get the contract address and an export command.
 Run the export command, then play with the contract.

 ```